SimJunYou/CS2113T-TP-UG/UG.md

 |`list -t`|With one task in your list: ![List Task]()|

 #### Deleting a task
-If your teacher cancels that last minute assignment (hooray!), ra.VI can help remove a task from your task list.
+If your teacher cancels that last minute assignment, ra.VI can help remove a task from your task list.

 **Format:**
 `del -t <task_index>`